abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 The cutoff energy in $W$ is given by [[ecuteps]], while [[ecutsigx]] defines the cutoff energy for the exchange part of the self-energy.
 Clearly, [[ecuteps]] **cannot be larger** than the value used in the previous screening calculation.
-The SCR file defines the $\pp$-mesh for the integration over the transferred momenta in Eq.
+The SCR file defines the $\pp$-mesh for the integration over the transferred momenta.
 This $\pp$-mesh must be identical to, or a submesh of, the $\kk$-mesh associated with the WFK file.
 No interpolation in $\pp$-space is possible at present.
 In a typical scenario, one works with a fixed reasonably-dense $\pp$-mesh, e.g. 6x6x6, uses a WFK file